kasir-barati/you-say/README.md

 provides an interactive UI to view your projects, run tasks, generate code, and more!
 Available for VSCode, IntelliJ and comes with a LSP for Vim users.

+## Important notes about `Nx`

+1. Make sure to install the `@nx/whatever` version that matches the version of `nx` in your repository.
+If the version numbers get out of sync, you can encounter some difficult to debug errors.
+You can [fix Nx version mismatches with this recipe](https://nx.dev/recipes/tips-n-tricks/keep-nx-versions-in-sync).
+2. Nx plugins lift the burden of things like scaffolding a new app (e.g. NestJS, NextJS), testing, building, etc

 ## Start the application

 Run `nx dev backend` to start the development server.
 Happy coding!